Designing powerful journeys of inquiry with and for learners (Primary – intermediate)

 Kath Murdoch *INTERNATIONAL*

-COVID-19 - Please note these course dates have now been postponed (from the original June dates) to the 15th and 16th October 2020.
+COVID-19 - Please note these events have now been converted to online events.

 Category: International, Inquiry, Planning and Assessment